Last Updated on January 29, 2022

 I have a particular love of sparkling wines.
-And, while champagne will probably always be top of my wish-list, I’m really partial to a chilled glass of Cava – Spain’s own method champagnoise wine.
-About 95% of all cava is produced in Penedès area of Catalonia to the west of Barcelona.
+And, while champagne will probably always be top of my wish list, I’m really partial to a chilled glass of Cava – Spain’s own traditional method sparkling wine.
+About 95% of all cava is produced in the Penedès area of Catalonia to the west of Barcelona.
 While the two major producers are Cordorníu and Freixenet there are a host of smaller vineyards (more than three hundred in total) and a rapidly developing wine tourism industry.
 Want to find out for yourself?
 Walking or cycling around Subirats with Albert Massana, the founder of Vicicling is an excellent way to discover a little about the area.
-Albert, who comes from a family of wine makers, is knowledgeable with a true passion for his region and provides a great introduction to cava.
+Albert, who comes from a family of winemakers, is knowledgeable with a true passion for his region and provides a great introduction to cava.

 In my case, walking was the order of the day mostly due to complete paranoia about getting on a bicycle for the first time in over twenty years.
 The area is dominated by vineyards which produce the three main grape varieties used in Cava production – Xarcel lo, Macabeu and Parcellada.
 But much of the farming is organic which means that wild flowers line the fields, in early summer providing a brilliantly colourful display.
 Explore for yourself and you’ll find peach and almond trees breaking the seas of vines, a gentle, hilly area which is both peaceful and unspoilt.

-And of course there is wine and food matching and a chance to sample some of the award winning wines.
+And of course, there is wine and food matching and a chance to sample some of the award-winning wines.
 This year Alta Alella was awarded two medals at the International Wine Challenge – a Gold for the AA Privat Laieta Gran Reserva 2010 (which also took the Spanish Sparkling Trophy) and a Bronze for the Dolo Matero 20.
 The wines here are all aged and use more of a mixture of French grapes with indigenous varieties.
-Award winning Privat Laieta for example is a chardonnay and pinot noir blend, aged for 36 months.
-All grapes are hand picked and there’s an almost experimental feel to the range – with natural wines and even an attempt to make an ice wine.
+Award-winning Privat Laieta for example is a chardonnay and pinot noir blend, aged for 36 months.
+All grapes are handpicked and there’s an almost experimental feel to the range – with natural wines and even an attempt to make ice wine.

 I’m impressed by both vineyards and wineries and given there are over 300 wineries in the region all just a few miles from one of my favourite destinations, Barcelona itself, it can only mean one thing.
 I need to go back and find out more.